BatGun21/S32K312_CAN_Polling/README.md

 # S32K312 Communication Project

 This repository contains a project implemented using the S32K312 microcontroller and developed with S32 Design Studio (S32DS) by NXP.
-The project demonstrates communication between devices using UART and timing control managed by the Periodic Interrupt Timer (PIT).
+The project demonstrates communication between devices using CAN, verifies uaing UART and timing control managed by the Periodic Interrupt Timer (PIT).

 ## Overview